BaltazarCortina/BackEndQA/readme.md

 1. Open a terminal in the project's folder
 2. Enter the command 'npm run start' to start the server
 3. Open a new terminal in the project's folder
-4. Enter the command: 'npm run test-register'
+4. Enter the command: 'npm run test-reg-log'